 A Single Piece of Content, a Hundred Things to Post

 If you create a great YouTube video, you could pull countless other pieces of content from it.
-Dozens of TikToks and Instagram posts.
-You could create a blog post describing the creation of the YouTube video, and post that to LinkedIn or your site.
+For instance, you could use a single piece of content to create dozens of TikToks and Instagram posts.
+Likewise, you could create a blog post describing the creation of the YouTube video, or even post it to LinkedIn or your site.

 7. Social Media Supercharges Electrician Marketing

 Social media has matured far past the boring status updates or filtered photos of your lunch.
 Real business is done here.

 It’s in your best interest to maintain a presence on Facebook.
 With 2 billion daily active users, Facebook is still a major player in the social media space.

 Keep your business profile up to date and check regularly for messages requesting service.
 Remember, plenty of homeowners regularly use Facebook to communicate and find local businesses.

 You want to be available for rapid communication on Twitter.
 This is also one of the best platforms to push urgent information to your client base.

 Just don’t attempt to jump on trending hashtags without understanding their origins.
 You don’t want to step on a serious topic with a misguided joke, or like Mark Shaeffer says in Marketing Rebellion, you don’t want your hashtag turned into a bashtag!